microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-ingestion.md

 ## What's Next?
 ---------------------------------------

 After the data is injested into the lake, the data is then unpacked.
-This process is explained in detail in the [Data Formatting page](/docs/2/technical/microshare-platform-advanced/data-formatting/).
+This process is explained in detail in the [Data Unpacking page](/docs/2/technical/microshare-platform-advanced/data-unpacking/).